 Click Manage Plugins

 Once you’ve got to this list, scroll through all of them and remove any you don’t recognize.
 Even if they look legit, make sure they’re not a duplicate of the original one.
 Some plugins have a thread here on the DevForum; try searching for it if you’re unsure.
 Also, make sure to double-check that the creator’s names match!
+As Display Names are now a thing, make sure to avoid getting fooled by someone impersonating someone else.
 Tip: You can click on the creator’s name to reach their profile page.

 If you’re still uncertain, you can also visit the plugins page on the Roblox website and search for the plugin.
 With the results, you can determine whether you may have installed a duplicate.

 I would also recommend that you go through the source of your plugins and verify they’re safe.
 I’ve written a guide on this here:

 Now that you hopefully are free of hostile plugins, it’s time to find everything they could have inserted.
 There are multiple ways of doing this, so here are some of the most commonly practiced ones:

 - Option 1: Printing All Script Instances & Identifying Rogues

 This is a general starter used by most and it’s pretty simple.
 A small command is run to scan the place for all script instances, then their name and ancestry trace are logged to the output.
 Such a command looks something like this (change the ‘LOCATION’ to wherever you want to scan; like workspace for example):

 for _, instance in ipairs(LOCATION:GetDescendants()) do if instance:IsA("LuaSourceContainer") then print(instance:GetFullName()) end end